DE-RSE/de-rse.github.io/_posts/2024-10-08-identifying-the-foundational-competencies-of-an-RSE-en.md

 **The foundational competencies of an RSE**

-Given this complicated and rapidly developing space, the authors of [arXiv:2311.11457](https://arxiv.org/abs/2311.11457), the teachingRSE collaboration, set out to better understand and to identify the foundational competencies of a Research Software Engineer.
+Given this complicated and rapidly developing space, the authors of [arXiv:2311.11457](https://arxiv.org/abs/2311.11457) (**update: now for open peer-review at [F1000Research](https://doi.org/10.12688/f1000research.157778.1)**), the teachingRSE collaboration, set out to better understand and to identify the foundational competencies of a Research Software Engineer.

 The initial team of Heidi Seibold, Jeremy Cohen, Florian Goth, Philipp Schäfer and Samantha Wittke ran a workshop session, “Teaching and Learning Research Software Engineering”, at the German RSE conference in Paderborn, Germany in February 2023 ([deRSE23](https://de-rse23.sciencesconf.org/)) which initiated the discussions to understand what exactly the competencies of an RSE are.
 The community was integrated early-on through multiple workshops (at [deRSE23](https://de-rse23.sciencesconf.org/program/graphic/date/2023-02-22) in Paderborn, [un-deRSE23](https://un-derse23.sciencesconf.org/program/graphic/date/2023-09-26) in Jena, and [deRSE24](https://events.hifis.net/event/994/contributions/7914/) in Würzburg).